-- Quality and process performance objectives - Availability of process performance data and the relevance of the data to evaluating an alternative - Familiarity with an alternative or with alternatives similar in composition - Existence of process performance models that can be used in evaluating an alternative
+- Quality and process performance objectives

+- Availability of process performance data and the relevance of the data to evaluating an alternative

+- Familiarity with an alternative or with alternatives similar in composition

+- Existence of process performance models that can be used in evaluating an alternative

 - Product line standards

+- Standard services and service levels

-- Project lifecycle models
+- Lifecycle models

 - Stakeholder requirements

 - Laws and regulations

-- 2. Identify alternative processes and subprocesses for the project.
+- 2. Identify alternative processes and subprocesses for the work.